 Living in Doha Qatar

-Cost of Living in Doha Qatar
+Cost of Living in Doha Qatar (2015)

 Almost all expatriate accommodation in Doha come with a range of amenities including swimming pools, gymnasiums, tennis courts and playgrounds.
 Majority of villas and houses have gardens.
 It is also possible to find separate apartments and townhouses to rent.

-Find a rented accommodation in Qatar is a straight-forward, well-established practice.
+Finding a rented accommodation in Qatar is a straight-forward, well-established practice.
 Several leading international firms often have their own housing arrangements in the form of long-term leases on properties for their staff.
 But, if you have to find self-accommodation, there is considerable choice and depends on the type of property you want.

 You can decide on a budget, and choose a location depending on the importance of accessibility to your work place, the type and size of living space you want, irrespective of whether it is villa or apartment, number of bedrooms, etc. Doha, being a small city, almost all areas are easily accessible to the City Centre, schools and airport.

-But, with the shortage in rental accommodation at present and due to huge rental prices, owing to booming of the economy, growing population of expatriate employees seeking accommodation in Qatar, and due to clearance of old buildings over the last two years, the rentals have almost tripled.
+But, with the shortage in rental accommodation at present and due to huge rental prices, owing to booming economy, growing population of expatriate employees seeking accommodation in Qatar, and due to clearance of old buildings over the last two years, the rentals have almost tripled.

 However, in recent years, due to landlords and agencies having increased rentals, some expatriates have found it impossible to cover the cost of their family accommodation out of their fixed housing allowance and have either left the country, or have sent their families back home, and are living in shared accommodation.